 Although there had been limited historic exploration activity at Dixie Flats, there are 27 historical drill holes on the property, several of which intersected significant gold mineralization.
-Highlights of historical results include ~1 g/t ("g/t") gold over 6 metres and 0.23 g/t gold over 23 m.
+Highlights of historical results include ~1 g/t ("g/t") gold over 6 m and 0.23 g/t gold over 23 m.
 To date, work at Dixie Flats by the Company has consisted of data compilation, 26 line km of CSAMT geophysical surveys, a 304-station gravity survey, drill target selection and report preparation.

 Results reinforce management's belief in the prospectivity of the property.
 Interpretation of geophysical data indicates that the main controlling structure projects southward through Dixie Flats from Emigrant to GSV's high-grade Dark Star deposit ("Dark Star").

-The Company expects to continue refining targets ahead of a future drill program.
-As of the date of this MD&A, Dixie Flats comprises 324 unpatented mining claims covering 27.1 km2 of prospective ground.
+As of the date of this MD&A, Dixie Flats comprises 324 unpatented mining claims covering approximately 27 km2 of prospective ground.